poketo/manga-rock-image-decoder/readme.md

 const webpImageBuffer = decode(mriImageBuffer);
 ```

-You can use an image conversion tool, such as [sharp](https://www.npmjs.com/package/sharp), to convert the .webp image to
+You can use any image conversion tool, such as [sharp](https://www.npmjs.com/package/sharp), to convert the .webp image to .jpg, .png or other formats.

 ## Credits